Compare Cursor and OpenAI Codex side by side. Both are tools in the Coding Agents category.

 Key criteria to evaluate when comparing Coding Agents solutions:

 OpenAI Codex is a cloud-based autonomous coding agent that runs in a sandboxed environment.
-It can read codebases, write and edit code across multiple files, run tests, and submit pull requests—all from a natural language task description.
+Built on GPT-5.3-Codex, it can read codebases, write and edit code across multiple files, run tests, and submit pull requests from natural language task descriptions.
 Codex operates asynchronously, handling tasks in parallel while developers focus on other work.
-Built on OpenAI's reasoning models, it excels at feature implementation, bug fixes, and refactoring on real-world repositories.

 AI-powered developer tools that can write, review, debug, and refactor code—ranging from IDE copilots to fully autonomous software engineering agents.